Merrion Ultrasound, formerly Merrion Fetal Health

 - to monitor the growth of the baby to ensure that it is growing normally

-How should I prepare for my 20-week anatomy survey scan?
+How should I prepare for my anatomy survey scan?

 You will await your sonographer in the waiting room.
 Your sonographer will bring you to the ultrasound room and confirm your details before performing the ultrasound scan.
 Lots of the time your sonographer will be examining anatomical details of your baby which are not obvious to you.
 The sonographer will check all your baby’s organs and take measurements and images.
 She will check your baby’s face, baby’s spine, baby’s abdominal wall, baby’s heart, kidneys and stomach.
 Your baby’s arms legs, hands and feet will also be checked.
 Measurements of the baby’s head circumference, abdominal circumference and femur will be taken.

-Can I ask to find out what gender my baby is at the 20-week scan?
+Can I ask to find out what gender my baby is at the Anatomy Scan?

 At around 19 weeks it can be possible to tell the sex of the baby at this scan, but it is not always.
 The baby may not be in a favourable position to determine the gender.
 However, if you would like to know the gender of your baby please inform your sonographer at the beginning of your ultrasound.
 Determining the sex of the baby is not always an easy job as we are depending on the baby to be in a position that allows us to visualise the genital area and the baby does not always oblige.